Tilar J. Mazzeo: Career

 In 2016, Simon and Schuster published Irena's Children, the story of Polish social worker Irena Sendler, whose efforts prevented the death of thousands of Jewish children during World War II.
 Mazzeo interviewed more than a half-dozen child survivors of the Warsaw Ghetto in the process of writing the book.
 The book was the winner of the 2018 Western Canada Jewish Book Award.
 The book was adapted by Scholastic as an award-winning title for middle-school readers.
 Irena's Children has been translated into more than a half-dozen languages and editions.

 In 2018, Mazzeo published a biography of Eliza Hamilton, the wife of American Founding Father, Alexander Hamilton, with Simon & Schuster / Gallery.
 Mazzeo was able to obtain access to the family letters and records of the Schuyler family prior to the auction at Sotheby's in 2017 that dispersed the collection, and those materials led Mazzeo to question whether Alexander Hamilton's self-proclaimed affair with Maria Reynolds, popularized in Hamilton: The Musical, ever took place or whether, as Hamilton's political opponents alleged, the "affair" was meant to hide a financial scandal.

 In 2022, Grand Central published a non-fiction book based on the history of the "Ciano Diaries".
 Sisters in Resistance recounts the history of three women who helped to save evidence of German war crimes and passed them to the Allies for use at Nuremberg.
 Kirkus Reviews wrote that "Mazzeo's probing book delves intriguingly into the 'moral thicket' into which a group of strangers found themselves plunged during the long, dark days of World War II".
 The Times Literary Supplement called the book a "thrilling historical drama tightly focused on the fate of the diaries after Ciano's fall from grace."

-The Sea Captain’s Wife, a biography of the nineteenth-century mariner Mary Ann Patten, the first woman to command a merchant vessel in the United States, is forthcoming in December 2025 from St. Martin’s Press.
+The Sea Captain’s Wife, a biography of the nineteenth-century mariner Mary Ann Patten, the first woman to command a merchant vessel in the United States, was published in 2025 by St. Martin’s Press.
 Patten took over from her stricken sea-captain husband as the clipper ship, Neptune's Car, was transiting Cape Horn, captained the vessel through a weeks' long storm and icebergs in Drake's Passage in the 1850s.
 The books was described by Kirkus as "A rip-roaring, seafaring adventure with a twist.
 Mazzeo has fashioned a captivating role-reversal tale [about how], for the first time ever, a woman became captain of a merchant ship―with the crew’s approval.
 A thoroughly entertaining, delightful story.”
+Reviewing the book for the Wall Street Journal, Bill Heavey called the tale of Mary Ann Patten "undeniably one of the greatest stories of a bygone era."
+The Sea Captain’s Wife was included in a list of new and notable books for December 2025 by The New York Times.